BillyBob483/qb-inventory/README.md

 **Installation**
-- If you get and global lang error set this in your cfg somewhere | setr qb_locale "en"
+- If you get a global lang error, set this in your cfg somewhere | `setr qb_locale "en"`
 - Download the script and put it in the [qb] directory.
 - Import qb-inventory.sql in your database